KabuCreative/cv-benchtops/benchtops.md

 <h2>Engineered Stone</h2>

-Engineered stone, also known as composite stone is a man-made material contstructed with powdered/crushed stone and resin.
+Engineered stone, also known as composite stone is a man-made material constructed with powdered/crushed stone and resin.
-As an engineered product, it is considerably cheaper, less pourous and more visually consistent than solid/natural stone, whilst maintaining a sophisticated aesthetic.
+As an engineered product, it is considerably cheaper, less porous and more visually consistent than solid/natural stone, whilst maintaining a sophisticated aesthetic.

 Engineered stone comes in a wide variety of colours and patterns and is a stylish addition to any home.